 - Transform them into a one-of-a-kind toy.
 A standard USB drive’s rectangular shape works as body to add a face and limbs to create little toy people or animals.
 You can bust out clay, paper, fabric and other accessories.
 It can give children’s playtime a technological twist!

 - Build a wind chime.
 Since USB drives are made from all kinds of custom materials—wood, plastic, metal, bamboo—you can create your own distinctive sound by compiling them into a USB wind chime.
 Their vertical shapes, key loops and varied colors lend themselves to a quirky yet functional work of art.

 - Donate flash drives to charity.
 Just because your flash drive doesn’t have enough gigs for you, doesn’t mean that others can’t use it.
-Charities like Inveneo rely on flash drives, no matter how small or used they are, to bridge technology gaps and foster innovation in countries that are still developing.
+Older flash drives, no matter how small they are, can be used to bridge technology gaps and foster innovation in countries that are still developing.